Advanced Composite Restorations: A Hands-on Program

-This hands-on program will give you the background and experience to use direct composite resins in all areas of the mouth.
+Bolster your clinical skills and add range to your practice with this advanced workshop featuring direct composit resins in all areas of the mouth.
 You will gain skills in contour strip isolation, preparation design, bulk placement and polymerization of composites, as well as finishing and polishing techniques.
 In addition, you will learn how to fabricate fiber-reinforced composite bridges.
 You will benefit from over-the-shoulder mentoring from top clinicians in composite dentistry today.

 You will take away from this course the capacity to: